blacklabelops-legacy/rsnapshot/rsnapshot-cron/README.md

 # Setting Cron Schedule

-The demon runs the following cron schedule for rsnapshot by default:

-* Hourly backups: @hourly
-* Daily backups: @daily
-* Weekly backups: @weekly
-* Monthly backups: @monthly

-The number of managed backups can be found here: [rsnapshot.conf](../configuration/rsnapshot.conf)

 You can override the schedule by using the following environment variables.
 Remember that they have to contain valid cron syntax. ([Wikipedia Documentation](https://en.wikipedia.org/wiki/Cron))